How space teaches children - an environment that speaks

 Have you ever thought that the walls, lighting, or even the furniture in a classroom can be a teacher?

-To this end, they have created an educational philosophy that radically changes the perception of the child: the child is no longer an “empty vessel” to be filled with knowledge; he or she is a competent, powerful, and empowered researcher.
+To this end, they have created an educational philosophy that radically changes the perception of the child: the child is no longer an "empty vessel" that needs to be filled with knowledge; he or she is a competent, powerful, and empowered researcher.

 This new vision gave rise to a concept called the "Three Teachers."